 We’ve done all the hard work for you, reviewed different sites and compared their offerings.
 Whithout further ado, [here are our recommendations]

-Play Roulette with Bonus
+Play Roulette with Bonus for Canadians

 Whenever you deposit money into your playing account for the first time (sometimes also at the second time) you are eligible for the sign-up bonus.
 Typically, a casino will offer to match your deposit 100%.